firelit/firelit-library/README.md

 ### Email

-An email to properly form and send emails with database-based queueing support.
+*TODO:* An email to properly form and send emails with database-based queueing support.
+Comming soon...

 ### Encrypt

-An encryption/decryption class.
+*TODO:* An encryption/decryption class.
+Comming soon...

 ### EndWithError